 Step 2: Actual Registration for a Public Exec Game

-We will contact you to let you know we have a group of peers ready to launch at a time that suits your schedule and invite you officially register and pay at that time.
-Once we have sufficient players that say 'yes' to the time and date, we'll launch the next group.
-If it's not convenient then we will keep you on our waiting list and keep you informed of future programs that match your availability.
+We will contact you to let you know we have a group ready to launch at a time that suits your schedule and invite you to officially register and pay at that time.
+Once we have a quorum for one of your preferred times and dates, we will launch the next group.
+If you cannot join that group, we will keep you on our waiting list and keep you informed of future programs that match your availability.

 "What I found most valuable was the insight into myself as a leader and a person.
 The Game pushed me to places I had not been before.
 I thought I was a great leader at the beginning of the project, but by the time we had finished, my leadership skills were at a whole new level."